amiller27/nylas-mail-numix-theme/README.md

-# N1 Theme Starter
+# N1 Numix Theme
-The N1 Theme Starter is a basic starter for any theme you want to create for [Nylas N1](http://www.nylas.com/n1), the extensible, open-source email client.
+This is a fork of the Nylas N1 theme starter with a Numix color palette

 ## Getting Started
 Creating a new theme in N1 is easy!
 Here's how you can do it.